CoCodrilo1710/Assembly_Homework_2/README.md

 {1, ..., n}, where each element appears exactly 3 times, with a distance of at least m elements between any two equal elements.

-I also implemented this script with using of functions and backtracking programming method.
+I also implemented this script using functions and backtracking programming method.